muhd-ali/interview_prep/BehavioralQuestions.md

 * How would you handle a situation where you were under stress and additional work piled on?
 * Tell me about your background?
 * Name your favorite programming functionality?
-* What you know about Cerner?
+* What you know about THE_COMPANY?
 * What projects you have accomplished or what project you are proud of?
 * Are you proficient in java.
 What type of job are you looking for?
 * Tell me about a recent technology that you have learned and the way how you learned it?